OrmesherPersonal/cricketScores/Readme.md

 ## this is the readme for Cricket scores

-adding readmer file for cricket scores
+adding readme file for cricket scores